UkuleleBoy46/Bookmarklets/README.md

 # Bookmarklets
 This is a collection of useful bookmarklets.
 If you find this helpful, consider starring it.
 If you know someone who may benefit from it, share it with them!
+If you want to add a bookmarklet or contribute in some way, please see [CONTRIBUTING.md](CONTRIBUTING.md)
   - [Disclaimer](#disclaimer)
   - [What are bookmarklets?](#what-are-bookmarklets)
   - [How to Use](#how-to-use-bookmarklets)